hashgraph/hedera-mirror-node/docs/design/nft.md

     supplier should only set `amount` for fungible tokens, and only `memo` for NFTs
     - Alternatively, the `tokenType` can be removed, and the supplier just sets whichever of `memo` or `amount` is set, but this relies on users configuring things correctly.
-  - `TokenBurnTransactionSupplier` and `TokenWipeTransactionSupplier` will need a enum `tokenType` attribute, and it will need to set the `serialNumbers` list for NFTs (hardcoded based on the `initialSupply` value used in the `ExpressionConverter`)
+  - `TokenBurnTransactionSupplier` and `TokenWipeTransactionSupplier` will need an enum `tokenType` attribute, and it will need to set the `serialNumbers` list for NFTs (hardcoded based on the `initialSupply` value used in the `ExpressionConverter`)
     - The list could be configurable using the compound expression mentioned earlier if desired.

 - Add support for transfering NFTs in `CryptoTransferTransactionSupplier`.
-  - Add a new `tokenType` enun attribute to be used when doing a TOKEN or BOTH transfer, that determines whether to use the `amount` attribute or the `serial numbers` list.
+  - Add a new `tokenType` enum attribute to be used when doing a TOKEN or BOTH transfer, that determines whether to use the `amount` attribute or the `serial numbers` list.
   - Because a serial number can only be transferred once out of a given account (unless it is transferred back), custom logic will be needed for performant NFT transfers.